ging/fi-xifi-monitoring-dashboard/README.md

 For proper operation of the function is necessary to know:
 - The id of the virtual machine.
-- The tenant to which it belongs.
-- The access token.
+- The author access token.
 - The region in which the machine has been deployed.
 - The parameter you want to monitor ['cpu' 'disk', 'mem']
 - The id of the div where we want to include the graphic.